To submit an application for the Oldham County Community Scholarships you must meet these general eligibility requirements:

 You are responsible for ensuring that all supporting documents are submitted by the deadline.
 Oldham County Community Scholarships reserve the right to process only applications that are complete as of the application deadline.

 When Is The Application Period?

 Our application is available February 1st and can be submitted up to the deadline of March 1st.
 Only complete applications will be considered for awards.
-You will be notified when the application is available and be provided a link to begin the application process.
+On February 1, you will be provided a link to begin the application process.